2:1 Fitness Landscape

 Is the targeted ad cheaper and more efficient than the shotgun blast that is a traditional newspaper?
 Of course.
 The crucial difference between the crypto bourgeois and the centralized bourgeois is in the abstraction of how capital is returned.

-Remember in a centralized system, value is hoarded by the owners of the black box, while in a decentralized system the only value created comes from micro fees owners of the core protocol tokens make when transactions are registered onto the chain.
+Remember in a centralized system, value is hoarded by the owners of the black box, while in a decentralized system the only middleman income is generated from micro fees owners of the core protocol tokens make when transactions are registered onto the chain.

 The Crypto Pay Day Loan Use case